 Customer experience (CX) is an increasingly important strategic topic in the boardrooms of B2B companies in China and throughout the world.
 Despite the rapid development of the previous decades, the “growth first” principle of Chinese enterprises sometimes implies customer experience can be sacrificed.
 But CX leaders, globally and within China, drive higher growth, lower cost, and superior customer satisfaction.
-In times of crisis, they achieve three-times-higher shareholder returns
+In times of crisis, they achieve three-times-higher shareholder returns1 than laggards.

 Start with a vision

 A successful transformation starts from the top.
 Cases within and outside China confirm that the CEO must be in charge to continuously push and unify the organization.